-Flexibility Exercises : 5 Tips on How to Build Flexibility Fast
+Flexibility Exercises list: 5 Tips on How to Build Flexibility Fast

 Flexibility is one of our greatest physical assets.
-And also the ability to move freely, over a wide range of motion, without pain or discomfort.
+The ability to move freely, over a wide range of motion, without pain or discomfort.
 Furthermore, it can mean the difference between superior athleticism and a body that’s ready for the scrap heap.

 Hence office workers are the worst.
 Their days are spent sitting in one position.
 Their muscles rarely move.
 Consequently, they become short and tight in places, long and weak in others.
 And when they head out for a violent game of squash on the weekend… there goes the back!

 By Chris Peacock

 1. Stretch daily.
 Taking 20-30 minutes in the evening to relax and stretch out tight spots will undo the day’s damage.

 2. Take mobility breaks.
 After every 50 minutes of work, walk around the room and do some lunges, squats, and leg swings.

 3. Use PNF.
 Proprioceptive neuromuscular facilitation is a great way to improve flexibility.
 Enter the stretch position, flex the muscle hard for 15-30s, then release.
 You’ll notice an extra inch or two instantly.

 5. Get regular bodywork.
 Thai massage, Feldenkrais, Rolfing, and Myotherapy help to smooth out muscular knots and scar tissue.
 Once a month is good, once a week is better.